Tinkerforge/doc/en/source/Software/API_Bindings_PHP.rst

   const HOST = 'localhost';
   const PORT = 4223;
-  const UID = 'XYZ'; // Change to your UID
+  const UID = 'XXYYZZ'; // Change XXYYZZ to the UID of your Stepper Brick

   ?>